europeana/Europeana1914-1918/project-set-up.md

 ### search engine config

-create a search_engine config file. edit the file and make sure the recommended settings are uncommented by removing the #
+create a search_engine config file and edit the file as appropriate. make sure the recommended settings are uncommented by removing the # where necessary.

 ````
 cp config/initializers/search_engine.rb.example config/initializers/search_engine.rb